roblanf/sarscov2phylo/tree_estimation.md

 ### Can tree search improve the fasttree tree

-Both raxml-ng and IQ-TREE struggled to estimated a tree because their starting trees took too long to estimate.
-We can potentially circumvent that by using the fasttree topology as a starting tree and asking if we can improve the topology.
+Both raxml-ng and IQ-TREE struggled because their starting trees took too long to estimate.
+We can potentially circumvent that by using the fasttree topology as a starting tree and asking if we can improve it with the more thorough search algorithms in IQ-TREE and raxml-ng.

+Using IQ-TREE with the `-fast` option did not improve the tree.
+That's not surprising because this is an algorithm designed to do something similar to fasttree, and it only tries improving the tree for a couple of iterations.

-* results coming soon
+* more results coming soon

 ## Methods for estimating large trees